Joonsoo/jparser/README.md

 Number = '1-9' '0-9'*
 ```

-A nonterminal name can be a string of English alphabet and digits.
-But the first letter should be an alphabet.
-No matter whether the first letter is upper case or lower case, all names are treated equally.
+A nonterminal name should be a string of English alphabet letters and digits, with the first letter being a letter.
+Note that all nonterminal names are treated equally, no matter whether the first letter is upper case or lower case, etc.

 The equal symbol(`=`) is the delimiter between left-hand-side and right-hand-side and the vertical bar(`|`) is the delimiter between the derivation rules.

-A single quote represents a set of characters. `'*/'` is matched to `*` or `/`.
+A single quote represents a single character. `'*/'` is matched to `*` or `/`.
 You can specify a range like `'1-9'`, that means any character from `1` to `9`.
-Since the hyphen represents a range, `\` must come before `-` if you mean the hyphen character, as in `'+\-'`.
+Ranges and characters may be in a single symbol, e.g. `'_a-bA-B0-9'`.
+Since the hyphen represents a range, `\` must come before `-` to represent the hyphen letter, as in `'+\-'`.

-CDG has 5 special _conditional nonterminals_ as follows:
+In addition to the terminal and nonterminal symbols, CDG has 5 _conditional nonterminals_ as follows:

-* `A&B` is intersection symbol. `A&B` matches to a string if the string is matched to both `A` AND `B`.
+* `A&B` is an intersection symbol.
+It matches to a string if the string is matched to both `A` AND `B`.
-* `A-B` is exclusion symbol. `A-B` matches to a string if the string is matched to `A`, but not to `B`.
+* `A-B` is an exclusion symbol.
+It matches to a string if the string is matched to `A`, but not to `B`.
-* `^A` is followed-by symbol.
+* `^A` is a followed-by symbol.
 It is matched to an empty string if there exists a following substring that is matched to `A`.
-* `!A` is not-followed-by symbol.
-It is matched to an empty string if there exists NOT any following substring that is matched to `A`.
+* `!A` is a not-followed-by symbol.
+It is matched to an empty string if there exists NO following substring that is matched to `A`.
-* `<A>` is the longest match symbol of `A`.
-It is matched to a string if the string is matched to `A`, and no longer match is possible.
+* `<A>` is a longest match symbol.
+It is matched to a string if the string is matched to `A`, and there is no longer match.

-These symbols are useful especially when you want to describe the semantics of lexical analyzers such as lex or flex.
-Such programs use longest match policy and priorities among tokens, which cannot be represented in CFGs.

-The following shows an example CDG that imitates the lexical analyzers.
+The following shows a CDG that imitates the lexical analyzers.

 ```
 S = token*